 In this article, we’ll show you how to track keywords in Google Analytics step by step.
 Let’s start!

-How to Set Up Keyword Tracking in Google Analytics
+How to Set Up Google Analytics Keywords Tracking

-A simple solution to avoid the not provided error is to use Google Search Console.
-It’s a free tool by Google that lets you see how your website is performing on the search engine.
-And it shows which keywords you’re currently ranking on.
+A simple solution to track keywords using Google Analytics is to connect Google Search Console.
+It’s a free tool by Google that connects with Analytics to let you see how your website is performing in search.
+And it shows which keywords you’re currently ranking for.

-Not only that, but you can fix a lot of errors of your website using Search Console, like get Google to index your pages or resolve security issues.
+Not only that, but you can find and fix a lot of different errors on your website using Search Console, such as getting Google to index your pages or resolve security issues.